You’re about to do a Mac migration from your old Mac.

 But if you’ve backed up your old Mac.
 Just in case.

 Then checked over your old Mac and carried out a clean up of stuff you know you no longer need.
 Got rid of old apps you no longer use.
 Then it makes sense to check the other files and folder box when you open Migration Assistant.
-And let Migration Assistant do its job.
+And let Migration Assistant transfer files and do its job.

 And if you really want to be sure everything you had on your old Mac is there for you to use on your new Mac.
 And you’re happy to just get rid of the stuff from your new computer you don’t use over time.